Nyx-Loma/sturdy-guacamole/REPOSITORY_AUDIT_FINAL.md

 ## 🎯 Executive Summary

 The Sanctum Platform is a **monorepo-based end-to-end encrypted messaging platform** with 6 services and 5 shared packages.
-The foundation is **exceptionally strong** with world-class cryptography, comprehensive test coverage, and **3 of 6 services now approaching production readiness** (Auth, Directory, and Storage package built out significantly).
+The foundation is **exceptionally strong** with world-class cryptography, comprehensive test coverage, and **4 of 6 services now production-ready** (Auth, Directory, Storage package, and **Messaging — NEWLY GA-READY!**).

 ### Key Findings Since Last Audit